alexhowell2a/alexhowell2a.github.io/_pages/about.md

 - Became very good at HTML, CSS, started using UE4
 - JumpGame is developed and released (v.0.1), then subsequently cancelled in favour of GRAV0RTAL
 - GRAV0RTAL is announced, a few devlogs will be released until 2020.
 Barely any development is made, considering I barely started using Unreal and still need more knowledge to create a project of this scale
-- 2A Games is made (indie studio) with co-developer and long-time friend, Alin9700
+- 2A Games is created (indie studio) with co-developer and long-time friend, Alin9700

 ##### 2019